GokulALT/ollamaChatWrapper/mcp-server-example/README.md

 It has been configured to run as a managed process that communicates over **stdio** (standard input/output).
 This means it does **not** open an HTTP port.
 Instead, it's designed to be launched and managed by a primary MCP host server (like the pre-built `mcp-server` executable).

 This server is pre-configured to provide:
-- Access to a local Ollama instance for language models.
 - A simple `echo` tool.
 - A powerful `filesystem` tool for local file operations.